asvinwin123/kubernetes-hello-world/README.md

 kubectl get services
 ```

-# open the hello world application
+# Open the hello world application
 ```
 get the minikube ip using
 minikube ip